Quick Answer

 Worth Considering

-NEMO Tensor All-Season Sleeping Pad Regular
+NEMO Tensor Ultralight Sleeping Pad, Regular

 Best for: Backpackers wanting a packable all-season inflatable sleeping pad